UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Would you have seen that?

-Converting something to a Tuple
+Converting Something to a Tuple
 -------------------------------

-You can also use the ``tuple`` type object to convert any iterable (sequence) into a tuple:
+You can also use the ``tuple`` type object to convert any iterable (aka sequence) into a tuple:

 .. code-block:: ipython